The Ionian Mission: Plot summary

+Jack quickly intercepts Mustapha's heavily armed ships, Torgud and Kitabi, with Surprise firing broadsides instantly and repeatedly.
 Torgud is cruelly damaged, with many dead.
 Young Williamson loses half his arm.
-Kitabi goes between Surprise and Torgud, crashing into Torguds side.
-Aubrey boards Kitabi, and takes her.
-Boarding crew proceeds to Torgud, jumping across like Nelson.
-Pullings falls, so Aubrey stands above him and fights fiercely in the close hand-to-hand combat.
-Aubrey reaches Mustapha, wounded early in the action and sitting.
+Kitabi attempts to manuever between Surprise and Torgud but crashes into Torguds side.
+Jack and his crew board Kitabi and take her, then proceed to Torgud.
+Tom Pullings falls in the melee, so Jack stands above him and fights in the close hand-to-hand combat.
+Jack finally reaches Mustapha, who was wounded early in the action.
 His aide Ulusan surrenders.
 Bonden carries the swords and ensigns.
-Aubrey asks Mowett what happened to Pullings, to learn he survived.
-They return to the Surprise before the Torgud can sink.
+Aubrey asks Mowett what happened to Pullings and is happy to learn he survived.
+They return to the Surprise before the Torgud sinks.